Processos-de-software-2016-2/python-api/README.md

 To run our api server you will need to do this following steps one time:

-1. Install python-pip if you don't have it;
+1. Install python-pip and mysql-server if you don't have it;
+2. Install the mysql client lib if you don't have it: `sudo apt-get install libmysqlclient-dev`;
+3. Install python mysql lib: `# pip install MySQL-python`;
-2. Install falcon using pip: `# pip install falcon`;
+4. Install falcon using pip: `# pip install falcon`;
-3. Install gunicorn using pip: `# pip install gevent gunicorn`.
+5. Install gunicorn using pip: `# pip install gevent gunicorn`.

 For easier management of pip packages, it's recommended to use [virtualenv](https://virtualenv.pypa.io/en/stable/).
 It creates isolated Python environments, and does not need superuser privileges to install packages.